La-Sian/100-Days-Of-Code-/README.md

 Continued with the weekend recap task covering react making a blog website with a comment component, Comment list component.
 I found this task very difficult, not just the challenge but also with some of the terminology itself.

+DAY 36

+Topic of the day was useEffect hooks.
+Went over briefly what it is and its use within React and used it as an example by fetching an API.